Nebula xTreme DX Commander 18m Antenna Kit

 22 stainless nuts, washers and wing nuts together with a large selection of fork connectors are also included.
 These are the same as used on the DXC Classic along with 1m length of double-walled, glue-lined heat shrink to protect element ends, fork connectors and the various mechanical loops to keep your elements taut.

-It should be noted that depending on how the linear loading is arranged, you can achieve a perfect tune on the 11m and the 10m bands too as a 1 and ¾ wave.
+It should be noted that depending on how the linear loading is arranged, you can achieve a perfect tune on the 11m and the 10m bands too (as a 1 and ¾ wave).
 There is extremely useful gain on these bands, achieving 6dB better DX gain (5 to 10 degrees above horizon) over a quarter wave.
-Discussed in user guide.

 With 4-elements still to go, I recommend you fit 40m as a quarter wave in the same configuration as the Classic.
 That means cutting your element long and folding back the top which allows for a slightly linear loaded 15m element too.